Codecademy/docs/content/javascript/concepts/dates/terms/getMonth/getMonth.md

 ---
-Title: ".getMonth()"
+Title: '.getMonth()'
-Description: "Called from an instance of the Date class, will return the month of the year."
+Description: 'Called from an instance of the Date class, will return the month of the year.'
 Subjects:
-  - "Web Development"
+  - 'Web Development'
-  - "Computer Science"
+  - 'Computer Science'
 Tags:
-  - "Date"
+  - 'Date'
-  - "Methods"
+  - 'Methods'
 CatalogContent:
-  - "introduction-to-javascript"
+  - 'introduction-to-javascript'
-  - "paths/front-end-engineer-career-path"
+  - 'paths/front-end-engineer-career-path'
 ---

 Called from an instance of the `Date` class, will return the month of the year.